thenewboston-blockchain/Bank/v1/account_registrations/README.md

-## Member Registrations
+## Account Registrations

-Users are required to register at a bank before they are able to send transactions through that bank.
-If their registration is accepted they will be referred to as a "member" of that bank.
+Users are required to register their account(s) with a bank before they are able to send transactions through that bank.

-### POST /member_registrations
+### POST /account_registrations

 - `account_number` - account number of the registering account
-- `message` - current balance lock for the above `account_number` and Txs for bank registration fee and validator Tx fee
+- `message` - balance key for the `account_number` and Txs for bank registration fee and validator Tx fee
 - `signature` - hex value of the signed `message`

 Request (client > Bank):